First Nations and Inuit Summer Work Experience Program

 - provides First Nations and Inuit secondary and post-secondary students with career and labour market information and assistance in finding summer employment

-Funding is provided to eligible First Nations and Inuit communities, governments and organizations, as well as not-for-profit associations, schools and employers who then provide activities for First Nations and Inuit secondary and post-secondary students.
-Approved proposals will support work experience opportunities for First Nations and Inuit secondary and post-secondary students between May 1, 2024, and the beginning of the student's fall academic term.
+Funding is provided to eligible First Nations and Inuit communities, governments and organizations, as well as not-for-profit associations, private sector employers and schools and employers who then provide activities for First Nations and Inuit secondary and post-secondary students.
+Approved proposals will support work experience opportunities for First Nations and Inuit secondary and post-secondary students between May 1, 2025, and the beginning of the student's fall academic term.

 Who can apply